If You Solve This Math Problem on the First Try, You Might Be a Genius

 If your final answer is 1, congrats!
 You are correct.
 But for those who are still stumped, you’re not alone.
 You can watch this entire video to see how they calculated the solution.

 Whether or not you solved the equation on the first try, there is certainly more where that came from.
-See if you can solve this “simple” math puzzle for children next.
-Then, test your knowledge with this elementary school math test–study up with these tips for bettering your mental math!
+Test your knowledge with this elementary school math test–study up with these tips for bettering your mental math!